spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/lesion-analysis/lesion-statistics/lesion-metrics.rst

 Running ``sct_analyze_lesion``
 ------------------------------

-``sct_analyze_lesion`` can be applied to lesion and spinal cord segmentation masks using the following command
+To compute the statistics, run the following command

 .. code:: sh